wangonya/wangonya.com/content/blog/arrow-this.md

 especially with the `this` keyword.

-`this` can get a bit confusing sometimes as its value varies depending on the function\'s execution context, and on the mode (strict or non-strict).
-Much has been written about the ins and outs of that so I\'ll just focus on one thing:
+`this` can get a bit confusing sometimes as its value varies depending on the function's execution context, and on the mode (strict or non-strict).
+Much has been written about the ins and outs of that so I'll just focus on one thing:

 ## How `this` works in arrow functions